We all know that exercise is good for us — it helps with strength, sleep, energy, and even mood.

 Exercise can also reduce your risk of developing other cancers.

-Research has linked exercise to a lower risk of colon, breast, uterine, and lung cancer.
+The benefits of exercise during cancer treatment include a lower risk of colon, breast, uterine, and lung cancer.

 Cancer Treatment Exercise Tips

-Now that you know exercise can help, you might be wondering how to go about exercising when you have cancer.
+Now that you know exercise can help, you might wonder how to go about exercising when you have cancer.

 It’s important to start slowly and listen to your body when it comes to exercising during your cancer treatment.